catamphetamine/libphonenumber-js/README.md

 `npm run metadata:update:branch` command creates a new `update-metadata` branch, downloads the new [`PhoneNumberMetadata.xml`](https://github.com/googlei18n/libphonenumber/blob/master/resources/PhoneNumberMetadata.xml) into the project folder replacing the old one, generates JSON metadata out of the XML one, checks if the metadata has changed, runs the tests, commits the new metadata and pushes the commit to the remote `update-metadata` branch of your fork.

 Alternatively, a developer may wish to update metadata urgently, without waiting for a pull request approval.
-In this case just perform the steps described in the [Customizing metadata](#customizing-metadata) section of this document.
+In this case just perform the steps described in the [Custom metadata](#customi-metadata) section of this document.
 -->

-### Customizing metadata
+### Custom metadata

 This library comes prepackaged with [three types of metadata](#min-vs-max-vs-mobile-vs-core).